-Small businesses that are looking to offer retirement benefits for their employees often look at two different options: a SIMPLE IRA and a 401(k).
+Small businesses that are looking to offer retirement benefits for their employees often look at a SIMPLE IRA vs. a 401(k).
 The common question, of course, is: what’s the difference?

 In general terms, the difference is that a 401(k) maximizes the ability to build retirement wealth, while SIMPLE IRAs are easier to administer.
 And depending on the situation, either may be appropriate for the small business.